Can Net Operating Losses Offset Capital Gains?

 Anytime your business’s losses and allowable deductions exceed its income for a given tax year, you’ll be left with a net operating loss (NOL).

 Net operating losses (NOLs) occupy a unique space in your company’s revenue because NOLs can be carried forward and applied to a future year’s tax bill.
 There are limits to how much of your net operating loss can be carried forward, however.
-Let’s take a closer look at NOLs, as well as capital gains, to understand why NOLs cannot be used to offset capital gains.
+Let's look at NOLs, as well as capital gains, to understand why NOLs cannot be used to offset capital gains.

 What are Net Operating Losses?

 When your business losses and allowable tax deductions exceed all your combined income for the year, you’ll have a net operating loss.
-NOLs also can arise from casualty losses.
-Additionally, if a single taxpayer operates more than one business, he or she can only record a net operating loss if losses from all businesses that are owned and operated by the same taxpayer exceed the total income from taxpayer’s combined business operations.
+NOLs also arise from casualty losses.
+Additionally, if a single taxpayer operates more than one business, he or she can only record a net operating loss if losses from all businesses owned and operated by the same taxpayer exceed the total income from the taxpayer's combined business operations.

 Net operating loss can be carried forward and applied to income earned in another tax year to lower that year’s tax liability, which can help spread out your tax burden.
 NOLs can be carried forward indefinitely, too – there’s no limit on how long you can carry forward a net operating loss, so you can continue applying a NOL to subsequent tax years until the amount is exhausted.

 However, the carryforward for NOLs is limited to 80 percent of your taxable income in the year the carryforward is applied.
-Although significant changes were made to NOLs with the Tax Cuts and Jobs Act of 2017, some of these restrictions were rolled back with the Coronavirus Aid, Relief and Economic Security Act of 2022.
+Although significant changes were made to NOLs with the Tax Cuts and Jobs Act of 2017, some restrictions were rolled back with the Coronavirus Aid, Relief and Economic Security Act of 2022.
 Taxpayers now can carryback NOLs for tax years 2018-2020, although any net operating losses recorded after 2021 must be applied to future tax years and cannot be carried back at all.

 What Are Capital Gains?